 B. Babylon was the center of the Eastern Dispersion

-A. Ominous shadow of persecution was the occasion for the letter.
+A. The ominous shadow of persecution was the occasion for the letter.

-B. After Nero’s persecution in Rome, Christians lived in peril of threat for their lives.
+B. Christian need to prepared for the upcoming Nero persecution in Rome, some Christians already lived in peril of threat for their lives.

 A. Comfort for suffering Christians